 In conjunction with his investment activities on behalf of the Hallador Funds, Kevin Leary, President and CEO of HIA, serves as a director to companies in which certain Hallador Funds invest.
 For his services as a director, Mr. Leary received compensation from Tahoe Forest Products, a private company, in the form of a founder's interest.
-Mr. Leary serves as a non-compensated director for Empower Semiconductor and EarLens Corporation, and an observer on the board of Talage Insurance (all private companies).
+Mr. Leary serves as a non-compensated director for Empower Semiconductor, EarLens Corporation, and Talage Insurance (all private companies).